eirshy/Eirshy.DSP/lazyoutposting/README.md

 ## Changes

+- v1.4.2 Fix for rebuilding miners, more probably
-- v1.4.1 Fix for undestroyed miners, probably
+- v1.4.1 Fix for rebuilding miners, probably
 - v1.4.0 Added "Optimizations Only" mode for Dwarves.
 - v1.3.5 Fix for miners (broke last version lol)
 - v1.3.4 Fix for Water Pumps erroring on placement.
-- v1.3.3 Fix for various mk2 miner issues

 ## Controls
 - Press *PageUp* to cycle forwards in the hauler resource list.